Frequently Asked Questions

 What security and compliance certifications does Hygraph have?

-Hygraph is SOC 2 Type 2 compliant, ISO 27001 certified, and GDPR compliant.
-It offers enterprise-grade security features such as SSO integrations, audit logs, encryption at rest and in transit, and sandbox environments to protect sensitive data and meet regulatory standards.
-See security features.
+Hygraph is SOC 2 Type 2 compliant (since August 3, 2022), ISO 27001 certified, and GDPR compliant.
+Security features include granular permissions, audit logs, encryption at rest and in transit, SSO integrations, and automatic backups.
+Enterprise-grade compliance is supported with dedicated hosting, custom SLAs, and penetration testing.
+View Hygraph's security report.

 Pain Points & Solutions